sh3lk/mx/website/blog/improve_cloud_efficiency.md

 * To evaluate your application in a staging or production environment, you can take the [multiprocess executor][7] and [deploy it to Cloud Run][8], [GKE][9] or [Kubernetes][10].

-## Learn more about Service Weaver
+## Learn more about MX

-There are several resources that can help you learn more about how Service Weaver works.
+There are several resources that can help you learn more about how MX works.
-* How Service Weaver [works][11]
+* How MX [works][11]
 * How to implement [deployers][12]
 * Check out the [docs][13], [codelab][14] and [FAQs][15]